ariel-research/eefpy/README-cpp.md

 CPLEX solver by IBM

 ## Installation
-The solver can be compiled simply by runing `make` in directory `solver`.
+The solver can be compiled simply by runing `make` in directory `eefpy/solver_cpp`.
 As an effect, the solver executable called `main` should appear in the directory.

 ## Input format
 ```